 - Change insulation (if needed)

-- Fix any type of interior or outdoor damage
+- Fix any type of interior or outdoor property damage

-Bat Removal Services in Cincinnati, Ohio tend to be extra expensive than most other types of wild animal removal, typically due to the fact that they do so much damage.
-The cost of such programs are as follows.
+Bat Removal Services in Cincinnati, OH tend to be extra expensive than most other types of wild animal removal, typically due to the fact that bats do so much damage.
+The cost of removing bats from your home is as follows.

-- The ordinary price of a modest bat removal in Cincinnati alone runs around $400+, normally in a range of $250– $650
+- The ordinary price of modest bat removal in Cincinnati, OH alone runs around $400+, normally in a range of $250– $650

-- Attic guano clean-up and re insulation can add an additional $600– $8,000, relying on the extent of the damage and size of the home
+- Attic bat guano clean-up and re-insulation can add an additional $600– $8,000, relying on the extent of the damage due to bat removal and the size of the home